compute-tooling/compute-studio/docs/IOSCHEMA.md

 # Input-Output Schema

 COMP relies on three primary JSON schemas: Meta-Parameters, Inputs, and Outputs.
-COMP derives the input form that the user will use, its own validation functionality, and the outputs page from each of these schemas.
+COMP uses them to derive the input form that the user will use, its own validation functionality, and the outputs page.

 Meta-Parameters
 --------------------------------